App Development: User Guide

 4. CRM - managing user complaints and feedback.

-5. Policies - management control on application behaviour.
+5. Policies - management control of application behavior.

 More on Mobile